-What about the second premise in the Argument from Disagreement?
-It says that if there is only considerable sincere disagreement over the facts in some area, then relativism is true of that area.
-Is this true?
-We can begin by noting that the existence of disagreement would not all by itself show that relativism is true of an area.
-There is lots of disagreement among physicists over the fundamental features of our universe.
-But this does not incline us to be relativists about physics.
+But what if there is considerable disagreement?
+Here too, it is hard to see why that should be a reason to think that Relativism is the right attitude to take to a subject matter.
+There is, after all, lots of disagreement among physicists over the fundamental features of our Universe.
+There are still deep disagreements about quantum mechanics, and about the natures of space and time.
+It seems unlikely that this disagreement will go away anytime soon.
+But none of this inclines us to be relativists about physics.
 Indeed, this amount of disagreement is exactly what we expect from a subject as complex and difficult to understand as physics.
 One reason we continue to be realists about physics is that there is also considerable agreement (at least among experts) about the physical facts, in fact there is far more agreement than there is disagreement.
 Moreover, as hard and complex as physics is, it still seems that we are making progress.
+So the mere existence of considerable disagreement does not obviously show that Relativism is the right attitude to take.
+So we have some reason anyway to doubt whether premise (ii) in the Argument from Disagreement is true.

 But what if after a long and exhaustive attempt to reach agreement in some field, we found only widespread and sincere disagreement with little or no agreement at all and no sense that progress was being made?
-(This is not, as we have seen, the situation with respect to morality, since there is considerable agreement about moral facts, even though there is also considerable disagreement.
+(Just to be clear: this is not, as we have seen, the situation with respect to morality, since there is considerable agreement about moral facts, even though there is also considerable disagreement.
 Question: Is there also reason to think we are making progress in morality?)
 Would this justify being a relativist about that subject matter?
 Or would it instead justify being a nihilist about that subject matter?
 If we could never reach any substantial level of agreement, should we say that the facts depend on us, or should we say that there are no facts?
 Under what conditions would it be right to conclude, with the nihilist, that there are no facts at all, that we have been misled somehow into thinking there are facts when there really are not?
 I am not sure how to decide this question.
 I find it hard to know when to be a relativist instead of a nihilist.
-In any event, it seems clear that the existence of nothing but considerable sincere disagreement in some subject matter would not necessarily show that relativism is true of that area.
+In any event, it seems clear that the existence of considerable sincere disagreement in some subject matter would not necessarily show that Relativism is true of that area.
 So it is not obvious that premise (ii) in the Argument from Disagreement is true.